You must cancel or reschedule 4 hours before your appointment time, or else a late cancellation or DNA fee will apply.

 Yes, you can.
 Our operating hours are 7 am to 7 pm on Mondays to Fridays.
 On Saturdays, we are open from 8 am to 12 pm.
 Please contact us if you wish to inquire about availability on Sundays and holidays.

 You can call one of our receptionists.
 Or you can book online.
 Both methods will allow you to choose a date and time that is most convenient for you.

 For private clients, you pay at the reception area.
-If you are coming in due to worker’s compensation or referral, we will invoice your insurance company directly.
-For DVA and EPC referrals, we process the payment online at no expense to you.
+If you are coming in due to worker’s compensation, we will invoice your insurance company directly.
+For DVA, we process the payment online at no expense to you.

 Depending on the severity of the injury, this may be advised.
 We recommend consulting with a medical professional to be sure.